-Intermittent communities
+2. Intermittent communities

-In networks with many layers, communities may persist over some period of time, then vanish and reemerge again by activating the same subset nodes with similar within-group link structures.
-Here we compare how different coupling schemes perform with respect to detecting such structure in increasingly sparse multi-mode benchmark networks [13].
-First we generate T modes as independent LFR benchmark networks [24], with 128 nodes of average degree 16 divided into 4 equally sized communities.
-From each mode we independently sample L network layers that include links from their mode with probability 1/L. Each multilayer benchmark network thus comprises $T \times L$ layers, with T sets of L dependent layers.
-Figure 4a illustrates a simplified rendering of this multilayer benchmark network with T = L = 2.
-With increasing L and sparser communities, the challenge is to detect the four communities planted in each mode and distinguish between communities from different modes.
+In networks with many layers, communities may persist over some period of time, then vanish and reemerge again by activating the same subset of nodes with similar within-group link structures.
+When the goal is to identify such intermittent communities, it is important to avoid inadvertently merging community that are in fact separate.
+Therefore, we compare how different coupling schemes perform with respect to detecting intermittent communities in increasingly sparse multimode benchmark networks [15].

+First, we generate T independent network layers, which we refer to as modes, with the LFR benchmark model [27].
+Each mode has 512 nodes, average degree 8, mixing coefficient 0.05, and power-law community-size and degree distributions with exponent 3 (see Appendix C for more details).
+From each mode we independently sample L network layers that include links from their mode with probability 1/L. Each multilayer benchmark network thus comprises $T \times L$ layers, with T independent sets of L dependent layers, as schematically illustrated in Fig. 4(a).
+With increasing L and sparser communities, the challenge is to detect the communities planted in each mode and distinguish between communities from different modes.

-To measure performance, we compute the adjusted mutual information [25], AMI, between the predicted and true state node labels.
-We first show that neighborhood flow coupling is less sensitive to variations in the relax rate (Fig. 4b).
-The nocoupling method is independent of the relax rate and serves as a performance baseline.
+To measure performance, we compute the adjusted mutual information (AMI) [28] between the predicted and true state node labels.
+We first show that neighborhood flow coupling is less sensitive to variations in the relax rate [Fig. 4(b)].
+The no coupling method is independent of the relax rate and serves as a performance baseline.
 For adjacent coupling, the performance increases with the relax rate because this coupling takes advantage of the ordered layers and completes information in sparse layers.
-However, when shuffling the layers, this advantage vanishes and the performance remains low for all relax rates.
-Full coupling has a narrow performance optimum and the performance drops to zero because the communities are washed out when all layers become strongly coupled.
-Neighborhood flow coupling is more stable and performs best with a relax rate between 0.15 and 0.4 for this type of multilayer network.
-We use r = 0.25 as the default relax rate throughout our analysis.
+However, when shuffling the layers, this advantage vanishes and the performance drops significantly.
+Full coupling has a narrow performance optimum, and the performance drops to zero around r = 0.7 when the strong interlayer coupling causes Infomap to label the whole network as one community.
+Neighborhood flow coupling is more stable and performs best with a relax rate between 0.15 and 0.7 for this type of multilayer network.
+If not stated otherwise, we use r = 0.25 for all analyses.